-For ALL the news about the upcoming 2019 MAY DINNER and SILENT AUCTION, please visit our NEWS and EVENTS page!
+For ALL the news about the upcoming 2019 MAY DINNER and SILENT AUCTION & SUMMER JOB OPPORTUNITIES for the right animal lovers, please visit our NEWS and EVENTS page!
 Remember ticket sales begin April 15-May 10, or until sold out.
 ADVANCED TICKET SALES ONLY!

 Welcome to CAPS!